 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel XTi and Olympus OM-D E-M1 Mark II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the E-M1 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the XTi does not offer wifi capability.
+In contrast, the XTi does not provide wifi capability.

 Studio photographers will appreciate that the Olympus E-M1 II (unlike the XTi) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The E-M1 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the XTi has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the XTi has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the XTi was succeeded by the Canon Xsi.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So how do things add up?
 Is there a clear favorite between the Canon XTi and the Olympus E-M1 II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.